 Jenna Siu - Governor

-Jenna Siu is a Protected Areas Officer with the Canadian Wildlife Service Branch of Environment and Climate Change Canada.
+Jenna Siu is a biologist with the Canadian Wildlife Service Branch of Environment and Climate Change Canada.
 Previously, she spent 5+ years at the Nature Conservancy of Canada as the Coordinator, Conservation Biology for the Greater Toronto Area.
 She has a Bachelor of Science in Environmental Studies and Biology from Queen’s University and a research based Master’s of Science in Biology from Western University.
 Jenna developed a passion for the natural world primarily through her education and field experiences.
 She has worked with several species at risk and invasive species across Ontario.
 She has been involved with various land trusts in southern Ontario since 2013 as a volunteer, employee and board member.